akeneo/pim-api-docs/content/php-client/resources/families.md

 ```

 ::: warning
 There is a limit on the maximum number of families that you can upsert in one time on server side.
+By default this limit is set to 100.
 :::